milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Below is a list of available software components subject to the Google Cloud Platform Service Specific Terms as Premium Software.

+AlloyDB Omni is a downloadable version of AlloyDB that customers can run in their own datacenters, in any cloud, and on developer laptops.
+It is a PostgreSQL-compatible database with many of the performance and manageability enhancements implemented in AlloyDB in Google Cloud.
+The Developer Edition of AlloyDB Omni is Google Cloud Platform Software but is not Google Cloud Platform Premium Software.

+*Apigee hybrid runtime: Apigee hybrid runtime enables you to run the Apigee runtime plane in containers on Kubernetes within your data center.

+*Apigee Private Cloud: Apigee Private Cloud enables you to host and run Apigee entirely within your data center.

+Cloud Vision OCR On-Prem: Cloud Vision OCR On-Prem enables you to run Cloud Vision OCR models within your data center and across multiple cloud environments.

 GKE Enterprise: GKE Enterprise includes the following Premium Software components:

 GKE Enterprise core software: GKE Enterprise core software enables you to run containers on Kubernetes and can be deployed on premises in your own data center (Google Distributed Cloud Virtual), as well as in both private and public clouds.